SEO Inc. CEO -Garry Grant as a Podcast Guest.

 It was all in flash.
 Remember those days where flash, yeah, flash great product.
 But I was done with the project, delivered it early, and they said, Gary, thanks a lot.
 We just sold it to Sony for 13 million.
 And thank God we did because the site can’t rank on the search engines.
 And there it was, he came down from above and said, Gary, that’s the holy grail.

 From what, what year was this?
 Gary?
 It was 1996 or five.
 No, either way.
-We didn’t, we didn’t, we we’ve, we do Mike everything, but sometimes we fail to date it Z, but this is the audio it’s, it’s amazing.
+We didn’t, we didn’t, we do Mike everything, but sometimes we fail to date it Z, but this is the audio it’s, it’s amazing.
 Your mic technology, even back in the nineties, Gary.
 This is the man upstairs.
 Not gonna necessarily say this is the voice of God, but the voice of the man upstairs.

 And I do want to clarify that if you build a beautiful website, a beautiful, incredible, huge, gorgeous website that no one can find.
 It’s like building a billboard in the woods.
-And as the man upstairs, I’m communicating to you via CB technology, technology, technology, technology, Gary, is that kinda what it felt like at that moment?
+And as the man upstairs, I’m communicating to you via CB technology, technology, technology, technology, Gary, is that kind of what it felt like at that moment?

 It, it, uh, almost the same way.
 Yeah.
 I still have goose Cris every time I hear that.
 Yeah.
 Nice.
 Nice.
 Okay.
 Now.
 Okay.
 So I have a bunch of questions that we’ve gathered from the thrive nation that I want to ask you.
 And then I’m gonna have the Z ask sort of the follow-up question on behalf of the entrepreneurs out there who go, I don’t know what you’re talking about.